 The matron of the herd, China is the aunt to calves and the quiet center.
 She is the embodiment of longevity, fertillity and health.

 Bonnie came to us in September of '19.
-Classic looks, classic pedigree and the most beautiful udder.
+Classic looks on a wide frame, classic pedigree and the most beautiful udder.

 Since rethinking the herd, Madeline is the only chondro carrier left.
 As first freshener, she's taken to milking like a duck to water.

 Simply gorgeous.
 Bessie is a long awaited non-chondro daughter of Bennan of Paradise.